If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 Many people love to eat poha berries in jam, preserves or in baked goods.
 You can also put them in a salad with sea scallops.
 Mmmm!

 Don’t be intimidated by the large size of the jackfruit.
-It can weigh over five pounds (but often comes bigger than the size of a football) and has a spiky green skin.
+It can weigh over five pounds (but often comes bigger than the size of a football).

 A relative of figs and breadfruit, the fruit tastes like sweet lychee and pineapple mixed together when ripe.